Zoott/Senko-S-Bootcamp/13 - Elk Stack Project - Github Fundamentals/README.md

  - http://[ElkServer_Public_IP]:5601

-As a bonus I will provide some of the commands used in this project:
+As a bonus I have provided some of the commands used in this project:

 - ssh RedAdmin@[Jump_Box_Public_IP] - to connect to the Jump Box machine.
 - sudo docker ps -a  - to list the installed containers